 - Lack of car registration – citizens should register every car.
 If you don’t have a car registration, you might not be able to get auto insurance at all.

 - Expired driver’s license – it is important to have an updated driver’s license.
 An expired license also means that you are driving without a license which is a crime in all states.

-- Driving without insurance – without insurance, you must have proof that you can pay any damage to people or property.
+- Driving without insurance – You must have proof that you can pay for any damage to people or property.

-- Reckless driving – reckless driving means you have limited skills or driving with no control.
-The blatant disregard for the safety of others will definitely push you to pay a high premium for non-standard car insurance.
+- Reckless driving – reckless driving means you have limited skills or drive with no control.
+The blatant disregard for the safety of others will push you to pay a high premium for non-standard car insurance.

-- Lapse in coverage – any period of time whether it be one day or one month or one year without insurance is considered a lapse in coverage.
+- Lapse in coverage – any period whether it be one day or one month or one year without insurance is considered a lapse in coverage.

 Other Risk Factors

 - Driving race cars – racing cars are considered accident-prone.
 The risk involved is high for both the driver and the vehicle.

 - Driving luxury cars – luxury cars can cause more payout by the insurer because of the high price of repairs and parts replacement.